anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/buildapps.md

 **Job Portal- Application**:

-This application displays a list of Job Cards and is accessible by both the service supervisor and service technician.
-The service supervisor can assign job card services to different technicians.
-Technicians can pick up job cards, perform the required services, update tasks, and mark them as complete.
+This application provides a comprehensive Job Card management system accessible to both service supervisors and technicians.
+Users can search through job cards using free text or advanced filters within the job portal, enabling them to identify specific tasks according to their scope and persona.
+The service supervisor is empowered to assign job card services to technicians.
+Technicians can then pick up job cards, perform the required services, update tasks, and mark them as complete.

-Once all services, such as brake replacement or oil change, are finished, the job card status is updated in  the sales and service cloud.
-Within the Job Card, the service advisor can download the invoice and present it to the customer.
+Once all services, such as brake replacement or oil change, are completed, the job card status is promptly updated in the sales and service cloud.
+Within the Job Card interface, the service advisor can easily download the invoice and present it to the customer, ensuring a seamless service experience.

 ### How to run Build Apps Application